BwRy/Dual-Boot-Stuff/README.md

 All patches are done by me.

-You can use iBSS that’s patched in iOS 6.1.3 for N90 and N92 to load iBEC if doing tethered dual-boot (meaning the bootchain files are being loaded in multi_kloader).
-If its untethered (NOR method) then there’s no need for iBSS, just boot from patched LLB. :P
+You can use the iBSS that’s patched in iOS 6.1.3 for N90 and N92 to load iBEC if doing tethered dual-boot (meaning the bootchain files are being loaded from the filesystem, not from NOR).
+If its untethered (NOR method, meaning iBEC is loaded from NOR by LLB) then there’s no need for iBSS, just boot from patched LLB. :P

 Good links to use are:
   - Nyan Satan's Dual Boot Guide https://nyansatan.github.io/dualboot/ Cydia Repo: nyansatan.github.io/apt